CSharperMantle/periotrisjs/README.md

 cd periotrisjs
 ```

-You may omit the `--depth=1` flag if you want a complete commit history rather than a grafted shallow history (which saves disk space). **Remainder:** Do not use 'Download ZIP' button!
+You may omit the `--depth=1` flag if you want a complete commit history rather than a grafted shallow history (which saves disk space). **Reminder:** Do not use 'Download ZIP' button!
 Make sure that you have your git repository initialized or Periotris.js will fail to determine its revision.

 #### Install dependencies